 Opens in new window at youtube.com site

-If we are saved by faith, then we are saved by faith when we believe, not when we get baptized, otherwise we are not saved by faith.
-Furthermore, if baptism is necessary for salvation then anyone who receives Christ on his deathbed in a hospital and who also believes Jesus is God in the flesh, who died and rose from the dead for his sins, etc., would go to hell if he doesn't get baptized before he died.
+If we are saved by faith, then we are saved by faith when we believe and not when we get baptized, otherwise, we are not saved by faith.
+Furthermore, if baptism is necessary for salvation, then anyone who receives Christ on his deathbed in a hospital and who also believes Jesus is God in the flesh, who died and rose from the dead for his sins, etc., would go to hell if he doesn't get baptized before he died.
 This would mean that we were not justified by faith because if we were, then the person would be saved.
 Also, if baptism is necessary for salvation, then all babies who die go to hell since they weren't baptized.
-Remember, when someone says that baptism is necessary, there can be no exceptions -- otherwise it isn't necessary.
+Remember, when someone says that baptism is necessary, there can be no exceptions--otherwise it isn't necessary.

 God Works Covenantally

 First, you need to understand that God works covenantally.
 A covenant is a pact or agreement between two or more parties.
 The New Testament and Old Testament are New and Old Covenants.
 The word "testament" comes from the Latin testamentum which means covenant.
 So, the Bible is a covenant document.
 If you do not understand covenant, you cannot understand, in totality, the issue of baptism because baptism is a covenant sign.